23 East Galena Boulevard,

 15 people favorited this theater

-Designed by the famed Chicago architectural firm of Rapp & Rapp, the Aurora Paramount Theatre opened to great fanfare in 1931, the first air-conditioned movie palace opened outside of Chicago in Illinois.
+Designed by the famed Chicago architectural firm of Rapp & Rapp, the Aurora Paramount Theatre opened to great fanfare on September 3, 1931, the first air-conditioned movie palace opened outside of Chicago in Illinois.
 The Paramount Theatre was built in an unusual but stunning hybrid of Art Deco and the firm’s traditional style choice of French Renaissance.

 After delighting generations of Aurorans with not only its screen perfomances, but vaudeville, concerts, and even the circus; the Paramount Theatre closed in the mid-1970’s, but was almost immediately purchased by the Aurora Civic Centre Authority.